Lukas Nelson & Promise of the Real: Formation and early releases (2008–2016)

 Two more albums, Wasted and Live Endings, were released in 2012 under the Tidal Tone label.
 Neil Young has greatly influenced them, in both their music style and production values and at his urging, sessions being recorded in analog.
 Nelson believes doing so "added a lot of magnetism and energy [and] sounds more like what you get when you see us perform."
 Wasted co-producer, Jim "Moose" Brown (musician/songwriter/producer), arranged addition of steel guitar, harmonica, Dobro guitar, Wurtlitzer piano, and Hammond B3 organ bringing a wider range of instrumentation than their previous studio recordings.

 In April 2012, they appeared on Bob Weir's TRI Studios broadcast on Yahoo Music.
-Later that year, they backed John Fogerty on his coast-to-coast tour of Canada The band continued to open shows for Willie Nelson, and performed a cover of Pearl Jam's "Just Breathe" live on Willie's Roadhouse channel on Sirius XM on May 15, 2012.
+Later that year, they backed John Fogerty on his coast-to-coast tour of Canada The band continued to open shows for Willie Nelson, and performed a cover of Pearl Jam's "Just Breathe" live on Willie's Roadhouse channel on SiriusXM on May 15, 2012.
 They consistently performed each year at the televised Farm Aid fundraising concerts, and by 2013, the band had appeared on a number of major late night talk shows including The Tonight Show with Jay Leno, Late Night with Conan O'Brien, and The Late Show with David Letterman.

 The band completed their 2014 tour and moved into an old Victorian mansion, the William Westerfeld House, a historic landmark in San Francisco, California.
 After they completed the sessions at the mansion they delayed releasing a new album until 2016 in order to pursue a venture with their rocker idol, Neil Young.
 The band released their album Something Real, in March 2016, on the Royal Potato Family label.
 The album was co-produced by the band and Steve Chadie.
 With the exception of two tracks, Nelson wrote all the music, and Neil Young appears as a guest vocalist.